Ju-On: The Beginning of the End: Plot

-Ten years later, an elementary schoolteacher, Yui Shono, is assigned to replace Mr. Konishi as homeroom teacher.
+Ten years later, an elementary schoolteacher, Yui Shono, is assigned to replace Mr. Konishi as a homeroom teacher.
 She is concerned when she finds that a student, Toshio Saeki, has been absent for a week and decides to visit the Saeki household.
-She meets Toshio's mother, Kayako, who acts strangely, and finds the bedroom closet sealed with tape.
+She meets Toshio's mother, Kayako, who acts strangely, and she finds the bedroom closet has been sealed up with tape.
 Yui is disturbed by Kayako's behavior and hastily leaves.
 She is informed the next day that Mr. Konishi has died.
-She has hallucinations of Toshio, and finds Kayako's diary.
+She has hallucinations of Toshio and finds Kayako's diary.
 Her boyfriend, Naoto Miyakoshi, reads the diary, which reveals that Kayako, who could not have a child with Takeo, became pregnant when a boy in white "touched" her in a dream.
-He meets with the widowed Kyosuke, who inquires about the curse that claimed the lives of his wife and her sister, and finds out that Toshio Yamaga and Toshio Saeki are the same.
+He meets with the widowed Kyosuke, who inquires about the curse that claimed the lives of his wife and her sister, and finds out that Toshio Yamaga and Toshio Saeki both identify the same individual.
 Naoto is later killed by Kayako when Kayako snaps his neck clockwise.

 Yui, having recovered, visits the Saeki household to seek vengeance and opens the closet, discovering a box of tapes that show the Saeki family's lives.
 One tape reveals that Kayako did indeed get pregnant not by Takeo, but by the spirit of Toshio Yamaga.
-Yui experiences flashbacks of Takeo murdering Kayako after he found out he was not Toshio's father.
-She finds Kayako's body, who crawls towards her, and is then cornered by both Kayako and Toshio.
-Suddenly, she wakes up at her apartment.
+Yui experiences flashbacks of Takeo murdering Kayako after he finds out he is not Toshio's father.
+She finds Kayako's body, who crawls towards her and is then cornered by both Kayako and Toshio.
+Suddenly, she wakes up back at her own apartment.
 She goes to the living room, only to find Naoto, with his head snapped, walking towards her and Toshio sitting on the kitchen table.
 Yui's fate is left unknown.